Worst Directors List

 Dishonorable: None

 Opinion: Amy Heckerling has never been good at her craft.
-All of the comedies she did are bad and never funny for the slightest bit.
+All of the comedies she did are bad and not funny for the slightest bit.
 They are also crude and hard to get into due to unlikeable characters.
-A couple of comedy directors did better stuff during the 80's and 90's that were subtle and timeless, and they are Rob Reiner and John Hughes.
+A couple of comedy directors did better stuff during the 80's and 90's that were subtle and timeless, and they're Rob Reiner and John Hughes.
 She even managed to ruin the sequel to National Lampoon's Vacation.
-Forget Clueless; I hated it.
+Oh, yeah...forget Clueless; I hated it.

 MichLe